Mte90/BerlinDB-Rest/readme.md

 ## Changes

-* Added a new array variable `rest` in [`Schema`](https://github.com/Mte90/BerlinDB-Rest/blob/master/core/src/Database/Schema.php) class to set the global proprierty for the table, it is used to create a new item
+* Added a new array variable `rest/table_name/query_class` in [`Schema`](https://github.com/Mte90/BerlinDB-Rest/blob/master/core/src/Database/Schema.php) class to set the global proprierty for the table, it is used to create a new item
 * A new class [`Rest`](https://github.com/Mte90/BerlinDB-Rest/blob/master/core/src/Database/Rest.php)that is executed once for the table and for every column, it will check if rest is enabled and will enable the various endpoints (check that file for all the features)
+* Some changes to [`Schema`](https://github.com/Mte90/BerlinDB-Rest/blob/master/core/src/Database/Schema.php) to execute the new class and share those new variables

 ### New filters